Last Updated on June 19, 2023 by Chase Manhattan

 Place the sensors somewhere clean, don’t let dust particles get on them.

-Make sure the sensor will be fully submerged in the gasoline.
+Make sure the oxygen sensor is fully immersed in the gasoline or catalytic converter cleaner.

 - Place the sensor inside the bucket.